aminya/project_options/README.md

   If the directory does not exist, it will automatically install vcpkg in this directory.

 - `VCPKG_URL`: (Defaults to `https://github.com/microsoft/vcpkg.git`).
 This option allows setting the URL of the vcpkg repository.
 By default, the official vcpkg repository is used.

+- `VCPKG_REV`: This option allows checking out a specific branch name or a commit sha.
+If `VCPKG_REV` is set to a specific commit sha, the builds will become reproducible because that exact commit is always used for the builds.

 ## `target_link_system_libraries` function